List of experimental cat breeds: Tasman Manx

 The Tasman Manx is a curly-furred Manx-type cat breed that arose spontaneously in some Australian and New Zealand Manx crossbreeding lines.
 All can trace their ancestry to a single Persian stud that had European ancestry.
 This same cat may also be responsible for the Bohemian Rex (or Czech Curly Cat).
 Apart from the curly fur, these cats have the characteristics and conformation of the Manx.

 This cat is now recognised by NZCF.

+Tiffanie (Burmilla Longhair, Asian Semi-longhair)

+The Tiffanie is of UK origin and is a variant of the (normally) short-haired Burmilla, which is itself a cross between the Burmese and Chinchilla Persian.
+In this breed, the recessive gene inherited from the Chinchilla is prominent.
+These cats are different from the Australian Tiffanie.

 Van cat

 The Van cat is a landrace, native to the Lake Van area of Turkey (and not to be confused with the standardized Turkish Van breed, or the Turkish Angora breed).
 A state-sponsored breeding program is under way to true-breed some specimens into a standardized cat breed with fixed traits.